official-antique/DiscordEpicGamesFreeWeekly/README.md

 # DiscordEpicGamesFreeWeekly
-Discord bot written in Python that embeds the latest free games in Discord.
+Discord bot which embeds the free games of the week on the Epic Games Store.

     git clone https://github.com/official-antique/DiscordEpicGamesFreeWeekly
     cd DiscordEpicGamesFreeWeekly